LucaIsMyName/photos.lucamack.at/web/README.md

   gallery: string;         // Slug of the parent gallery
   urls: {
     original: string;    // URL to the full-resolution image
+    w160: string;        // URL to the 160px wide version
+    w380: string;        // URL to the 380px wide version
     w640: string;        // URL to the 640px wide version
     w1440: string;       // URL to the 1440px wide version
   }
 }
 ```

+This acts as a static api any dev could fetch to use the images on another website.
 ---

 ## Scripts